 No one is wrong to panic.
 The only wrong thing to do is to convince oneself that the havoc this global crisis is wreaking on your life is more significant than the consequences it’s having for anyone else.

-So, though one cannot be blamed for overflowing a shopping cart with toilet paper, nonperishables and enough cleaning supplies to sanitize a landfill, they should still stop.
-Overcoming this demands community responses.
+Though shoppers cannot be blamed for overfilling a shopping cart with toilet paper, nonperishables and enough cleaning supplies to scour a landfill, they should still stop.
+Overcoming this panic demands community responses.
 It demands individuals coalescing to support the most vulnerable people in our society whose lives actually depend on store shelves being stocked.

-The coronavirus pandemic has exposed glaring flaws in the way people think and behave, and the helpful course of action is to correct for the future without regressing to the status quo.
+The pandemic has exposed glaring flaws in the ways people think and behave, and the helpful course of action is to correct for the future without regressing to the status quo.